OneSignal/onesignal-java-api/README.md

 ### Maven users

-Add this dependency to your project's POM:
+After you build and install to your local Maven repo ou deploy to the project repository, add this dependency to your project's POM:

 ```xml
 <dependency>